Suri312006/undergradthesis/3-cap.typ

 //
 == Signature
 The signature is what determines the validity of the capability.
-The only possible signer of some capability is who ever has permissions to the signing key object, or the kernel itself.
+The only possible signer of some capability is who ever has permissions to read the signing key object, or the kernel itself.
 The signature is built up of a array with a maximum length and a enum representing what type of cryptographic scheme was used to create it; quite similar to the keys mentioned previously.